Context Engineering #

 A big advantage of saved memories is that you can control them.
 If you click Manage in the Personalization menu, you can review all memories and delete the ones you don’t want the chatbot to remember.
 It’s best to go through these memories now and then, as ChatGPT is not very consistent in its choices: some items will indeed contain useful information about you, but others will only be relevant to a task you performed months ago and not be useful anymore.

 Chat history is more of a black box.
-We don’t know a lot about how OpenAI has implemented this feature, but presumably ChatGPT keeps a database of all your previous prompts and responses.
-Whenever you enter a new prompt, it will search this database for the most relevant past messages and add those to the conversation.
-In this way the LLM can reference that information to make its new response and useful to you as possible.
+Instead of relying on a short list of saved memories, ChatGPT and Claude also keep a database of all your previous prompts and responses.
+Whenever you enter a new prompt, they will search their database for the most relevant past messages and add those to the conversation.
+In this way the chatbot can reference that information to make its new response and useful to you as possible.
+Unfortunately users have less control over this feature: the only way we can exclude a conversation from chat history is to delete it altogether.

 Custom GPTs #